Master's Mathematics in Science and Engineering

 The aptitude assessment interview, which has to be completed by only a few candidates, takes place personally in Garching or as a webconference in German or English and lasts 20 to 30 minutes.
 The interview focuses on the candidates' motivation and ability to apply structured working methods.
 The expertise acquired from undergraduate courses is also assessed.

 After you have been admitted for the master's program and after you have accepted the place of study in your TUMonline account, you still have to pay the administrative fees and submit the necessary documents for enrollment.
-This includes amongst others the signed application for admission on paper as well as the certified diploma.
+This includes amongst others the signed application for enrollment on paper as well as the certified diploma.
 The list of required documents can be found in your TUMonline account.
 Only then you'll be enrolled.

 Recognition of examination and study achievements